Osaki Hachimangu

 What deities are enshrined at Osaki Hachimangu?

-The enshrined deities are: Hachiman Okami, emperor chuai, Empress Jingu (Okinagatarashihime).
+The enshrined deities are: Hachiman Okami, Emperor Chuai, Empress Jingu (Okinagatarashihime).